The single most embarrassing lesson I’ve ever learned in my whole business life came when I found out my employees had nicknamed me “Hurricane Ken”.

 Mr. Psychologist just sat there and looked at me.
 Realizing he was not going to back down, I allowed the steam to abate, and said “Well, IF it were true, I would have to say that I don’t see myself doing it.”

 He responded, “You’re right, Ken.
 Most likely, you don’t.
 Our greatest strengths are often our greatest weaknesses, too, and your inability to see yours does not surprise me at all.
-We psychologists call these ‘blind spots’, and they’re very common in type A entrepreneurs.
+We psychologists call these ‘blind spots’, and they’re very common in Type A Entrepreneurs.
 But while I can understand it, I can’t forgive it.”

-So my shoulders sank and I slumped in my chair.
-Maybe it was me.
 I reflected back on my interactions with my staff.
 Yes, I was intense and I’d been harsh with employees, and yes, some of them cried.
 But I reasoned I needed to be that way to get my point across.

 “I’m going to need help seeing when I do this,” I told Mr. Psychologist.